Skip to main content

 Dr Tamsin Ellis

 Tamsin is a salaried GP in North London and an Associate at the Centre for Sustainable Healthcare where she helped design and facilitates the sustainable primary care course.
 She helped create the Greener Practice London group in 2020 which has since grown into North and South London.
 She has previously worked as North Central London ICS Net Zero lead for Primary Care and was a climate and health sustainability scholar for RCGP North East London.
 She is interested in the crossover of sustainable primary care with improving health equity.
 You can hear more about her work on the Four Thought programme ‘Climate Consultations‘ @Climate_GP.
 During her time as director she worked on the Asthma Toolkit, the Greener Practice Platform and helped develop the CIC.
+She continues support the website.

 Dr Kath Brown